+91 96558 14047 (India)

 Claim Settlement and Payment: Now that the policyholder has spent time providing all necessary documents, the insurer begins their process of verifying the documents, authenticating the claim, and ensuring there is no fraudulent activity.
 Once clearance is received, the customer receives updates on the final settlement, and the payment is made.

 During the COVID-19 pandemic, people have shifted their priorities where insurance has moved up on the list, but travel insurance is not on their priority list.
-That said, the claims process across all types of insurance needs to be redefined to offer better customer satisfaction and to boost business growth.
+The claims process across all types of insurance needs to be redefined to offer better customer satisfaction and to boost business growth.

-Having understood the demands of the market and customers, insurers have initiated the process of integrating automation into claims processing and observing the visible increase in efficiency and accuracy along with speeding up the entire claims handling process.
+Having understood the demands of the market and customers, insurers have integrated automation into claims processing.
+They have observed the visible increase in efficiency and accuracy with speeding up the entire claims handling process.
+Intelligent document processing also enables AI document management making the entire claims process automated.
 To understand how IDP can transform the entire business workflow and the customer journey, read on.

 Smart Capture: In case of a flight delay, if the delay exceeds a certain period of time, the customer can scan their boarding pass, ticket, front & last pages on their passport along with other relevant documents, and upload them through the mobile app or a web link provided by the insurance company customer care to initiate the claim.

 Recognition: The artificial intelligence service automatically recognizes the type and intent of documents uploaded by the customer and automatically notifies the customer of any missing documents before proceeding to the next stage.

 Verification: Based on the confidence threshold limit set by the user, if there is a discrepancy, those areas are flagged by the system.
 A Business Process Management process is triggered to notify the policyholder for further investigation and review.
 The policyholder receives a notification with a request to provide additional documents for verification.